Skip to Content

 We should remember that long before Pitbulls were socialized as household pets, they were bred for maximum fighting capacity and took part in the “sport” of dog fighting.
 Pair that with poor socialization leads to some Pitbulls acting on their aggressive instincts.

 Media hype reinforces the stereotypes surrounding Pitbulls.
-However, multiple peer-reviewed and scientific studies have concluded that a dog’s breed does not determine its risk.
+However, multiple peer-reviewed scientific studies have concluded that a dog’s breed does not determine its risk.

-For example, this study on aggressive behavior of dogs affected by breed-specific legislation (such as Pitbulls) compared to other breeds (and where Golden Retrievers were used as a control group) found no substantial differences in aggression.
+For example, this study on the aggressive behavior of dogs affected by breed-specific legislation (such as Pitbulls) compared to other breeds (and where Golden Retrievers were used as a control group) found no substantial differences in aggression.

 However, aggression in any dog breed can be unpredictable and dangerous.
 The information below applies to all breeds, not just Pitbulls.